 The same might be true of flows from exchanges to and from hard wallets, indicating saving or preparation to sell; or perhaps size matters, and the activity of whale accounts - buying/selling/moving - is considered more telling.

-These metrics represent the most commonly used examples.
-They are freely available for anyone with the know-how to harvest from Bitcoin’s blockchain, or any other open blockchain for that matter. but are just the tip of iceberg in terms of potential measures of Bitcoin's health.
+The metrics we've introduced represent the most commonly used examples.
+They are freely available for anyone with the know-how to harvest from Bitcoin’s blockchain, or any other open blockchain for that matter, but are just the tip of iceberg in terms of potential measures of Bitcoin's health.

-For those that really want to explore data further you can run a node and tap into the source of data, slicing and dicing it as you see fit, subscribe to services that do the heavy-lifting for you or make the most of the wealth of information circulating on Twitter, Reddit, Telegram and other internet sources.
+For those that really want to explore data further you can run a node and tap into the source of data, slicing and dicing it as you see fit, also known as on-chain analysis.
+You can also make the most of the wealth of information circulating on Twitter, Reddit, Telegram and other internet sources, and even analyse sentiment with dedicated tools.

 The important take-away is that the true test of cryptocurrency is not the how cool or clever a website, app or ICO looks, the level of fanaticism among its supports, or celebrity status of infuncers promoting it, but objective measures of their ability to solve a real world problem - in Bitcoin's case a scarce and secure digital money - and users who are actually putting it to the test.

-Next step: Crypto's new frontiersGo to next step
+Next step: What are Tokenomics?Go to next step